 The Landmarks Preservation Board formally designated the structure on April 5, 2017 citing four landmarks criteria as cause for preservation, including the architectural characteristics of the structure and its association with cultural heritage of the community.
 Preservation controls will apply to entire building exterior meaning that the integrity of the structure will need to maintained in perpetuity unless otherwise authorized by the Landmarks Preservation Board.
 Small alterations may be authorized by the City Historic Preservation Officer.

 Present zoning of the Campbell Building property is NC3P-85, which allows mixed-use structures up to 85 feet high.
 However, the existing structure is only two stories and does not qualify as sending site for transfer of development rights under the Land Use Code.
-However, the property does qualify for a variety of other incentives, such as reduced taxation, reduced parking requirements, and exceptions from certain building code requirements to facilitate longevity of the structure.
+The property does qualify for a variety of other incentives, such as reduced taxation, reduced parking requirements, and exceptions from certain building code requirements to facilitate longevity of the structure.